semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ## Appearance

-Bars should have `border-radius: 2px` for the top-right and bottom-right corners.

 ![](static/one-cat.png)

 For the grouped bars maintain a 4px margin between them.
-Aim for at least a 20% margin between columns to avoid clutter.
+Aim for at least a 20% margin between bars to avoid clutter.

 ![](static/two-cat.png)